quadsproject/quads/README.md

 ### Remove a Host Interface

-To remove a host entirely from QUADS management you can use the `--rm-host` command.
+To remove a host interface entirely from QUADS management you can use the `--rm-interface` command.

 ```bash
 quads --rm-interface --interface-name em1 --host f03-h30-000-r720xd.rdu2.example.com